Vocal.media Review: 6 Ways to Make Money on Vocal

 If you find this piece interesting, please consider leaving a ❤️, or even a tip.
 Your support means a lot to me as a writer!
 You can also read more of my stories here.

 Once your article is ready, submit it for review.
-If it’s in line with Vocal’s rules, it will be published automatically.
+It will be published automatically if it’s in line with Vocal’s rules.

 The more you post on Vocal, the shorter your review time is.
 I’ve made this conclusion solely based on my experience.
 Perhaps, it might be different for you.
-Anyhow, please, share your experience with Vocal in the comments below this article.
+Please share your experience with Vocal in the comments below this article.
 I’ll be happy to learn from you too.

 There are a few more creator tools I recommend using on Vocal.
 These are pinned stories, “subscribe to my stories,” and comments.